EmanElsayed0/FAST_FOOD_PROJECT/README.md

-#Fast_Food_Project
+# Fast_Food_Project

+## Technologies

+This project was built using the following technologies:
+- HTML5
+- CSS3
-Technologies html - css - Bootstrap
+- Bootstrap 5